blakeruprecht/blakeruprecht.github.io/content/blog/Growth Mindset.md

-+++
-title = "Growth Mindset Is Best" date = "2023-08-06"
-description = "Growth mindset blows fixed mindset out of the water in terms of fun and winning."

-+++
+---
+date: 2023-08-06
+---

-**SUMMARY**: hange your mindset to prioritize growth by praising yourself for effort, hard-work, and learning.
+**SUMMARY**: Change your mindset to prioritize growth by praising yourself for effort, hard-work, and learning.
 Talk to yourself like a friend, don't try to be perfect, and engage in positive self-talk.
 Eventually, you will be making more progress than you ever were with a fixed mindset.

 ## 1. What is growth mindset
 A growth mindset is when you believe you can improve at anything with time and effort.
 Instead of seeing challenges as an internal thing, you see it as a chance to get better and improve.
 When facing challenges, you get excited about the *learning process*.
 This mentality makes you less likely to quit, and much more likely to hit your goals.
 Basically, challenge your beliefs about yourself, and switch your *fixed mindset* (e.g. I'm slow, bad with dating, stupid at writing) to a *growth mindset* (e.g. I can get faster, I try hard at dating, I'm learning how to writing).